uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.8.1 - 2018/Jun/07 =

+* FIX: Limits responsive image srcset to slideshows with cropping disabled only
+* FIX: Increases responsive image srcset maximum size to Full

+= 3.8.0 - 2018/Jun/04 =

+* FEATURE: Adds compatibility with new Pro schedule feature
+* FEATURE: Adds compatibility with retina plugin https://wordpress.org/plugins/wp-retina-2x/
+* FEATURE: Adds option to enable or disable initial fade in
+* FEATURE: Improves Responsiveness
+* TWEAK: Adds default Flexslider fonts to repo for users that require them.
+* FIX: Fixes error when trying to save many slides
+* FIX: Fixes broken markup in settings in some languages.
+* FIX: Fixes bug that always strips referral tags.
+* FIX: Adds a check to the copy/paste element to make sure it exists before adding an event
+* REFACTOR: Removes plugin dependency on Notice class
+* REFACTOR: Standardizes the code to deny direct access
+* REFACTOR: Updates how the plugin handles setting updates.

 = 3.7.2 - 2018/Mar/20 =

-* TWEAK: Remove an obsolete admin notice
+* TWEAK: Removes an obsolete admin notice
-* SECURITY: Prevent a non-persistent logged-in XSS attack.
+* SECURITY: Prevents a non-persistent logged-in XSS attack.
 The attacker must persuade a logged-in admin-level WP user to click on a malicious link specifically targeted to your site; this can result in his chosen JavaScript being run inside your browser on the MetaSlider page.
 Hence, the risk is low, but you should certainly update.

 = 3.7.1 - 2018/Mar/13 =